cincuranet/blog/_posts/2009-10-11-230897-model-defined-function-as-a-method-on-entity-or-on-type-for-store-function.md

 ---
+title: |
-title: "Model Defined Function as a method on entity (or on type for store function)"
+  Model Defined Function as a method on entity (or on type for store function)
 date: 2009-10-11T12:56:49Z
 tags:
   - Entity Framework